 Can I Get Fired for a DUI?

 This is a broad overview of what you may expect at your job after a drunk driving arrest.
-For specific details on the job-loss consequences of a DUI arrest speak with a local DUI lawyer.
+For specific details on the job-loss consequences of a DUI arrest speak with a local DUI lawyer by completing the free case evaluation form below.

 Union and Contracted Employees